wwarthen/RomWBW/Source/Doc/UserGuide.md

 A great way to maintain your own data on a hard disk is to put this data in slices beyond the first 6.
-By doing so, you can always "reimage" your drive with the combo image without overlaying the data stored in the slices beyond the first 6.
+By doing so, you can always "re-image" your drive with the combo image without overlaying the data stored in the slices beyond the first 6.
 Just be very careful to use the same combo image layout (hd512 or hd1k) as you used originally.
 Also remember to calculate the maximum number of slices your hard disk will support and do not exceed this number.

+**WARNING**: The combo disk image includes a partition table at the start of the image.
+If you re-image drive with the combo image, you will overwrite this partition table.
+This is fine as long as you don't make any changes to the partition table.
+If you manually customize the partition table (using `FDISK80` or other partition management software), those changes will be lost if you re-image your disk with a new combo disk image.

 #### Custom Hard Disk Image